President & CEO

 Tracy joined the AHLA in 2001.
 Since then, she has applied her years of hotel experience every day in service of the AHLA’s members and safety subscribers.
 Tracy believes strongly that sound governance is fundamental to success in any organization.
 As CEO, Tracy leads the association’s skilled and dedicated staff, working with both the AHLA and AHLA Services Corporation boards to bring together Alberta hotels, and help our members prosper.

-At the age of 12, Tracy got her first job working in the hotel her father managed in Lloydminster.
+Tracy started in the hotel industry working in the hotel her father managed in Lloydminster.
 In the banquet department, she learned a lot about hard work, service, and respect.
-Her love of horses introduced her to volunteering with organizations that connected people with disabilities and victims of domestic violence with horses.
-To keep paying her horse’s bills, she worked in other areas of the hotel, including the front desk, lounge, liquor store, and housekeeping, even becoming a Peer Auditor and managing the hotel’s in-house health & safety program.
+During and after university, she worked throughout other areas of the hotel, including the front desk, marketing, lounge, liquor store, and housekeeping, even becoming a Peer Auditor and building the hotel’s health & safety program.

 After earning a Bachelor of Arts in political science from the University of Alberta, and working for the Alberta Summer Games, Tracy became the youngest woman ever to be elected to Lloydminster City Council.
 While serving as a councilor she opened a 63 room hotel right across the street from the one where she started her career.
 A competitive rider, Tracy’s love of horses gave her the opportunity to volunteer with people with disabilities, victims of domestic violence, and the local agricultural society.